Former Facebook Exec Says Social Media is Ripping Apart Society - Slashdot

 Assuming for the moment that your view of millennials is accurate, the question then becomes 'how did they get that way'?
 A whole generation of people doesn't just develop some critical flaw - it had to have been programmed in by the society in which they grew up.
 So rather than criticizing them, it might be better to ask ourselves about the things we did, and the things we failed to do, that set them up for a life of sucking on the (Fibre) Glass Teat that is the Internet.

-Thats capitalism (Score:4, Informative)
+Thats capitalism (Score:5, Insightful)

 Hard not to blame capitalism.
 Until their are checks in balances in place to move in a way that is actually good for us, it's all a race into the toilet.